tortoise-tts-tools/tortoise-tts-guide/README.md

 [Download](https://raw.githubusercontent.com/fakerybakery/tortoise-tts-guide/main/tortoise_tts.ipynb)

-**UPDATE: We no longer need to use Tortoise TTS Fastest as the changes have been merged upstream.
+**UPDATE: We no longer need to use `tortoise-tts-fastest` as it seems to be abandoned as the changes have been merged upstream.
 If you still want to use it, click [here](https://colab.research.google.com/github/fakerybakery/tortoise-tts-guide/blob/main/tortoise_tts_fast.ipynb) ([download](https://raw.githubusercontent.com/fakerybakery/tortoise-tts-guide/main/tortoise_tts_fast.ipynb))**

 (The notebook now works after much tweaking.)